 In order to better appreciate the vast diversity of organisms and ecosystems that the tropics have to offer, coursework will be completed in both classroom and field settings, utilizing the UGA Costa Rica campus as well as field stations throughout Costa Rica, thereby exploring pristine national parks and protected areas in tropical rain forest, cloud forest, dry forest, and tropical marine habitats along the Pacific Coast.
 Cultural immersion, too, is a program emphasis achieved through homestays with families in the San Luis Valley, interaction with local scientists and scholars, and participation in community activities.

 Host Country: Located between Nicaragua and Panama in Central America, Costa Rica is a small country known for its pioneering role in tropical conservation, its peaceful, democratic traditions, and its commitment to education, health, and diplomacy.
 Only 1/3 the size of the state of Georgia, Costa Rica is home to some half a million species—about 4% of the species on the planet.

-ECOL 3100/L - Tropical Field Ecology
+- ECOL 3100 - 3100L - Tropical Field Ecology (4 credits)

-- PEDB 1950E - Fitness for Life Walking (online)
+- PEDB 1950E - Fitness for Life Walking (1 credit)

 - UGA Foundation Incentive Scholarship for Study Abroad

 - OIE General Scholarship